-Equally, if someone has a cold, flu, or something else contagious, very often they can manage to do at least a few hours of work while home.
+Equally, if someone has a cold, flu, or something else contagious, very often, they can manage to do at least a few hours of work at home.
 Even better, this ensures the illness is not spread to other employees.

 Start Earlier, Work Later

 Many employees that work from home actually start earlier and work later.
 When you work from home, you can literally get up, grab a coffee and start working without all the fuss of being ‘work presentable.’
 Many will work later into the evening as well to get ahead on projects.
 This allows people to work when they are at their personal best.